LCS-Simoes/Git-Commands/README.md

 # Differences between Git, GitHub and Git Bash 😵
 ````
 Git
-What it is: Distributed version control system.
+What it is: Distributed version control system
-Main Function: Manage and version code locally.
+Main Function: Manage and version code locally
-Example Commands: git init, git commit, git push.
+Example Commands: git init, git commit, git push

 GitHub
-What it is: Online platform that hosts Git repositories.
+What it is: Online platform that hosts Git repositories
-Main Function: Facilitate collaboration and project management with Git on the web.
+Main Function: Facilitate collaboration and project management with Git on the web
-Features: Online repositories, pull requests, and CI/CD integration.
+Features: Online repositories, pull requests, and CI/CD integration

 GitBah
-What it is: Terminal for Windows with Unix and Git command support.
+What it is: Terminal for Windows with Unix and Git command support
-Main Function: Execute Git and Unix commands on Windows.
+Main Function: Execute Git and Unix commands on Windows
-Features: Command-line interface for Git and Unix-like commands.
+Features: Command-line interface for Git and Unix-like commands
 ````